lytedev/e2e-web-test-skeleton/docs/setup.md

 ## Configuration

-Open `config.js` and change the values inside to reflect your project.
+Edit `config.js` and the values it contains to fit your project's general needs.

+Copy `config.js` to `env.config.js` and edit the values for your local testing purposes.